jopersson/covid19-mobility/README.md

 # Description

-This repository contains data and code for the following paper published at PNAS:
+This repository contains data and code for the following paper published at [PNAS](https://www.pnas.org/content/118/26/e2100664118):

 Persson, J., Parie, J. F., & Feuerriegel, S. (2021).
-Monitoring the COVID-19 epidemic with nationwide telecommunication data.
-Proceedings of the National Academy of Sciences, 118(26).
+Monitoring the COVID-19 epidemic with nationwide telecommunication data. _Proceedings of the National Academy of Sciences_, 118(26).

 - **Code**: contains all code for pre-processing the raw data, merging data for analysis, statistical analysis presented in the main paper and supplementary information, and generating figures and tables.
 - **Data**: contains the pre-processed data and the merged data used for analysis.
 Links are provided for downloading the raw data.